-The filming of all three books was done together, non-chronologically.
+The filming for the first three books was done together, non-chronologically.
 Below is a timeline of the known filming dates for the series.

 3rd November 2016: The first read-through of The Cuckoo’s Calling script took place.
 J.K.
 Rowling herself was present.

 14th November 2016: Day one of filming, which took place at The Duke of York pub (The Tottenham), in Fitzrovia, London.